Part 1: Aiming For Euphoria With ALA Chelation

 - Keep a journal, number each round, and document symptoms in case you need to look back.
 Honestly, I cannot remember one round from the next most days unless I look back at my notes.

-I chelated full-time with higher doses of ALA.
+I chelated full-time with higher doses of ALA for a while.
 I did not have major symptoms on or off round from chelating and had less brain fog and more mental sharpness with each passing round.
 However, I felt what I call a burn on the back of my neck on day one of each round and stopped chelating until I was able to be in a home environment with very minimal EMF.

 Sadly, I learned most of the symptoms I mentioned at the start of this post were from cell tower radiation.
 A cell tower with four powerful antennas was placed less than 200 feet from my apartment.
 Did you know that Radio Frequency (RF) radiation from cell towers and wireless devices accelerates the release of mercury from amalgams?
 From a recent Iran study: